michaelpgalen/React-CVE_Data_Vis_Challenge/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone this repository.
+run in terminal: 'npm install' run in terminal: 'npm start'

+This my first React project.
+A way to visualize and help understand 500 records of CVE data from a JSON file.

 ## Available Scripts